CKDev/vue-select/README.md

 ## Tests

-Tests are written in jest, and can be run with `yarn test`
+Tests are written with jest, and can be run with `yarn test`

 ## TODO